kddistor/EKRGtrace/README.md

 EKRGtrace
 =========

-Script and GUI to trace cell movement from a 2d image file
+Script and GUI to trace cell movement from a tiff image stack